dansysanalyst/powergrid-doc/docs/table/add-columns.md

 ### Searchable

-::: warning
+::: warning ⚠️ WARNING
  Always add the actual column name in the database if it is searchable.
 :::
 <br/>